pragmatrix/granularity/README.md

 ### Goal

-The goal of this project is to provide a foundation for Granularity UI, A user interface framework that is built based on reactive primitives.
+The goal of this project is to provide a foundation for Granularity UI.
+A user interface framework that is built based on reactive primitives.

 ### Problems To Solve